MilesBellum/BlockchainExampleWithJava/README.md

 ![Proof_of_work](screenshots/proof_of_work.png "Proof-of-Work")

-Get more info about this app or the Blockchain.
+Get more info about this app and the Blockchain.

 ![More_info](screenshots/more_info.png "More info")